tandraschko/greybox-novel/README.md

 # greybox-novel
-Greybox Novel
+Greybox Novel is the bachelor graduate work of Sebastian Panzer.

+I helped to visualize the the novel via HTML5.

-Content (story, text, images, videos, sounds) copyright by Sebastian Panzer (toggosebi@gmx.de)
+Content (story, text, images, videos, sounds) copyright by Sebastian Panzer (toggosebi@gmx.de).

 Commercial usage not allowed!